hipay/hipay-docs/hipay-enterprise-sdk-magento2/11-Cron-configuration-and-task-information.md

 ## Clear pending orders

 Run every 15 minutes.
-If configuration is enabled for any payment method, this task cancels all the orders which are paid with HiPay Fullservice and are in `Pending` status (API mode) or `Pending Payment` status (HOSTED mode) for more than 30 minutes.
+If configuration is enabled for any payment method, this task cancels all the orders which are paid with HiPay Enterprise and are in `Pending` status (API mode) or `Pending Payment` status (HOSTED mode) for more than 30 minutes.

 ## Pay installments for split payments